The Mobile Clinic for Children, saving young lives

 Budget - Project Cost: £80,000Loading graph....

-Amount Heading Description £80,000 Medical care To provide lifesaving treatment to 27000 children
+Amount Heading Description £80,000 Medical care To provide lifesaving medical care to 37000 children

 The majority of the population are subsistence farmers who live below the poverty line.